-cbmcopy is a fast file transfer program for various disk drives, in particular the 1541, 1570, 1571 and 1581 devices.
+d64copy is a fast disk image transfer (both read and write) program for the 1541 and compatible devices (1570, 1571, third-party clones).
+A 1581 drive is not supported!
 Maximum transfer speed is achieved by custom drive- and transfer-routines based on the Star Commander ((C) Joe Forster/STA) routines.

 Here's a complete list of known options:

 Display version information and exit.

 Specify the plugin to use.
 If you have installed more than one plugin (XA1541, XU1541, XUM1541), you can specifiy which one to use for this command.
 This way, you can use all three variants at the same time.

 This requires an argument of the form <plugin>[:<bus>], where <plugin> is the plugin's backend name (currently: xa1541, xu1541, xum1541), and <bus> is the bus identifier, if it is supported by the backend.